senyoltw/dash/README.md

 ## What is this for?

 `Dash` is a OSX setup tool forked from IFTTT/dash.
-Install homebrew and ansible. and do ansible-playbook.
+Install homebrew and ansible. and run ansible-playbook.

 ## TL;DR